 The most fundamental solution to all of our society’s energy issues—from the rising price of energy to climate change to our dependence on foreign oil—is to use less energy.
 It has been suggested that simply improving energy efficiency can meet more of our state’s energy needs than all new sources of energy combined.

-Take advantage of the incentives currently being offered!
-With so many grants, rebates and tax credits available, this is a great time to evaluate and implement energy efficiency and renewable energy projects at your business.
+Take advantage of the incentives currently being offered including grants, rebates and tax credits.
+This is a great time to evaluate and implement energy efficiency and renewable energy projects at your business.

 Improving efficiency can also save most businesses an average of 25% on energy costs while streamlining operations, improving the work environment—even improving public relations!
 (Visit our Why go green? page for more benefits of energy efficiency.)